 What to Expect

-Sometimes, participating in a cancer clinical study is as simple as agreeing to let researchers have a copy of the results of a test you would have had anyway, such as a magnetic resonance imaging (MRI) scan.
+Sometimes, participating in a clinical study is as simple as agreeing to let researchers have a copy of the results of a test you would have had anyway, such as a magnetic resonance imaging (MRI) scan.
 Other studies are more involved and may require more tests and visits to the clinic than a standard treatment regimen would.

 People who enroll in clinical studies are not isolated in a laboratory or special research facility.
 If you decide to enroll in a study at SCCA, you will see the same doctors and nurses, and receive treatment in the same clinic, as if you were receiving the standard treatment for your disease.

 You will receive the same high level of care at SCCA whether you are enrolled in a clinical study or not.
 Similarly, the quality of care will not vary if you choose one clinical study at SCCA over another.